Phixyn/react-todo-app/README.md

 Front-end project only, no backend or database storage.

-## Serving
+## Getting Started

+1. Clone the repository and `cd` into its root directory
+2. Run `yarn install` to install dependencies
-Run `npm start` from the project directory to run in development mode.
+3. Run `yarn start` from the project directory to run in development mode

 The application is served at [http://localhost:3000](http://localhost:3000) by default.

 ## Building

-Run `npm build` to build the static assets for external or local hosting.
+Run `yarn build` to build the static assets for external or local hosting.
 The files will be located inside the `build` folder by default.

 This correctly bundles React in production mode and optimizes the build for best performance.

+## Testing

+1. Run `yarn start` to run in development mode
+2. Run `yarn cypress:run` to run end-to-end tests

 ## Usage